liorcode/cloud-computing-course/messaging-app/README.md

 ## Scaling considerations

+We will analyze the scalability and cost of the system for different loads.

+**Note**: We will mostly discuss load related to messages, since the user and group management is assumed to be negligible in terms of load.

 ### DynamoDB

-All the databases are currently using the PAY_PER_REQUEST billing mode, which allows for automatic scaling based on the traffic.
+All the databases are currently using the on-demand (`PAY_PER_REQUEST`) billing mode, which allows for automatic scaling based on the traffic.

-Once the traffic gets more predictable, it might be beneficial to switch to `PROVISIONED` capacity to save costs, especially for the `messages` table since it will be the most used table.
+Once the traffic gets more predictable, it might be beneficial to switch to provisioned capacity to save costs, especially for the `messages` table since it will be the most used table.

 #### Query performance

 All the tables are partitioned by a random UUID to distribute the data evenly across the partitions.
-All the queries are using the primary key or the primary key and sort key, which allows for efficient queries.
+All the queries are using the hash key or the hash key and sort key, which allows for efficient queries.

 Messages are fetched from the `messages` table using the `recipient-date-index`, which uses the `recipient` and `date` fields as the hash key and sort key.
 This allows us to efficiently get all messages sent to a user after a given date, which is useful for getting new messages since the last time the user checked for messages.